corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Integrate additional changes from 3.3 to overridden content
     * Add compatibility for Gigastructural Engineering: districts from this mod are prohibited on gigastructures, habitat-specific districts from this mod are allowed on Interstellar habitats and Gas Giant Habitats
 * 2.0.1 Add global flag to indicate that this mod is installed
+* 3.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Integrate underlying district changes
+    * Better code for the trade-based colony designations
+    * Use memory optimization feature for triggers
+    * Replace old automation with an enhanced version of the new trade colony plan
+    * Add automation specifically for Commercial Shattered Ring Worlds
+    * Trade colony designations now indicate that they improve the relevant trade district type

 ## Source Code